RamPrasadAgarwal/KBC-Game/README.md

 # KBC-Game

-It is coded in C++ language using if-else and switch statement.
+Coded in C++ language using if-else and switch statement.